mariahncornelio/Southeast-Asia-GeoGuessr/README.md

 # Southeast Asia GeoGuessr

-* This repository contains a deep learning project that identifies Southeast Asian countries from Google Street View images, using scene-specific coordinates and queries to gather real-world visual data.
+This repository contains a deep learning project that identifies Southeast Asian countries from Google Street View images, using scene-specific coordinates and queries to gather real-world visual data.

+* **IMPORTANT:** This dataset was created using the Google Street View Static API.
+THe actual imagery is not distributed here to comply with Google's terms of service.
+You must obtain your own API key and download the images using the provided coordinates and pipelines © Google Street View.
+Retrieved via Google Street View Static API

 ## OVERVIEW